Informal Probate

 The informal probate process also allows a person to informally probate an estate when the individual passed away without a will.
 This is called intestate succession and the heirs of the deceased individual are determined by North Dakota law.

-In general, informal probate may be used when less than 3 years have passed from the date of death and the validity of the will is not disputed.
+In general, informal probate may be used when less than 3 years have passed from the date of death and the validity of the will isn't disputed.

 Forms

-The North Dakota Supreme Court has assembled a guidebook, Informal Administration of an Estate, and a series of forms that may be used with it.
-The required forms are in the guidebook.
+The North Dakota State Court Administrator has assembled a guidebook, Informal Administration of an Estate, and a series of forms that may be used with it.
+The forms are in the guidebook.

 The forms and instructions can be printed out and handwritten, if desired.
 You can fill in the blanks of the forms listed below by typing in the requested information on your computer keyboard.
 Print out each form when you complete your work.
 The form will clear when you close it.

-Forms are not available for every situation that may occur in an informal probate proceeding.
-If a form is not in the “Informal Administration of an Estate” guidebook, the self-represented individual will need to either create the probate document themselves, or retain an attorney to do so.
+Forms aren't available for every situation that may occur in an informal probate proceeding.
+If a form isn't in the “Informal Administration of an Estate” guidebook, the self-represented individual needs to either create the probate document themselves, or retain an attorney to do so.

 - Guidebook and Forms for Informal Administration of an Estate